 Though I try to live a simple life, I am a complex person with a complex history.
 I’m going to start this website out with a super-abbreviated timeline, my DNA and my basic ethnic/racial ancestry.

 I was born in 1956, in a time period when pressures to homogenize and assimilate in the United States were very strong.
 When I was very young, my mother Mona Lee Rothschild, the most amazing person in all history of humankind, told me with a laugh and love, that I was a mutt.
-She told me the basic breakdown, that each of my grandparents were Jewish, Indigenous, Dutch and English.
-My mother was Indigenous and English, my father Jewish and Dutch.
+She told me the basic breakdown, that each of my grandparents were Jewish, Indigenous, Dutch and European.
+My mother was Indigenous and European, my father Jewish and Dutch.
 I am all four.

 Of course, when I was a young child, the history of my living relatives as much as 70 years earlier were an unimaginably ancient time ago.
 I could not even begin to comprehend it.
 So, that was that basically, and life moved on as a secular American family in suburban Chicago.